Penguindrum: Characters

 The brothers' younger, cheerful sister.
 She loves her brothers very much, and is constantly smiling so that they will worry less about her health.
 After being discharged from the hospital, she visits the city aquarium but then loses consciousness and dies.
 She is revived by a penguin hat bought at the aquarium's souvenir shop.
-When she wears the penguin hat, her appearance and personality changes to that of the Princess of the Crystal (プリンセス·オブ·ザ·クリスタル, Purinsesu Obu Za Kurisutaru), a dominatrix, donning a skintight costume and ordering the brothers to obtain the Penguindrum in order to extend her life.
+When she wears the penguin hat, her appearance and personality changes to that of the Princess of the Crystal (プリンセス·オブ·ザ·クリスタル, Purinsesu Obu Za Kurisutaru), an idol, donning a skintight costume and ordering the brothers to obtain the Penguindrum in order to extend her life.
 When she was a child, she was part of the aspiring idol group "Triple H" with her friends Hibari and Hikari, but their friendship weakened after she left school.
 She and Shoma met as children.
 Shoma convinced his parents to adopt Himari, making them siblings.